pudeIko/piva/docs/source/dataloaders.rst

 ============

-As emphasized in :ref:`Data format <sec-dataset>` section, different experimental setups return various file formats.
+As emphasized in :ref:`Data format <sec-dataset>` section, different experimental setups return different file formats.
 To handle those discrepancies, :ref:`data_loaders <sec-data-loaders-file>` module implements objects, that take care of proper data extraction and return :class:`data_loaders.Dataset`, recognizable by rest of the package.

 It provides the :class:`~data_loaders.Dataloader` class as a base structure for different sources (beamlines, electron analyzers, labs) and a number of